Datafable/epu-index/news_scrapers/epu_scrapy/spiders/README.md

 * Text

 The name of the journal will be appended to the output too.
 The outputs returned by Scrapy are called *items* and the `Article` item is defined in the [items source file](../items.py).
+Usually, items contain fields and these fields can be filled with actual values during scraping ([as the `demorgen` spider does here for instance](demorgen_spider.py#L76)).
+However, in this case, the items that our spiders return closely resemble models that are defined by our [Django web application](../../../webapp).
+Therefore, the Article item defined in our `items.py` is a subclass of the [`DjangoItem`](../items.py#L5) and is [linked](../items.py#L6) to the `Article` model defined in the [Django models](../../../webapp/epu_index/models.py#L22).
+Scrapy is able to find the Django models because we added the webapp directory to the python path in the [Scrapy settings file](../settings.py#L8).
+Based on the `Article` model defined in the Django models file, Scrapy will creat a `Article` item that has the exact same attributes as the `Article` model.

 Scrapy (and hence, the spiders implemented here) relies heavily on XPath to target elements of interest.
 XPath is a standard syntax for finding elements in a html document tree based on their attribute values (such as id or class) or their hierarchical position in the tree.
 It is well documented at the [W3C website](http://www.w3schools.com/xpath/) and many examples are given on Stack Overflow.